Be a Smart Consumer

 Master Promissory Note (MPN): The Master Promissory Note is a legal document that collects your personal information.
 You are agreeing to repay the loan according to the terms even if you do not complete your education.

 National Student Loan Data System (NSLDS): NSLDS is a central database that tracks your financial aid history.
-It allows you to view all types of funding from grants, Federal Stafford loans, Direct loans, Perkins loans, and Plus loans.
-It tracks loans servicers, account numbers, current balances, loan status, disbursements, loan types, loan periods, interest rates, school name and contact information, grant history, and remaining eligibility.
+It allows you and authorized agencies, lenders and institutions to view all types of funding from Federal grants, Federal Stafford loans, Direct loans, Perkins loans, and Plus loans.
+It tracks loan servicers, account numbers, current balances, loan status, disbursements, loan types, loan periods, interest rates, school name and contact information, grant history, and remaining eligibility.

 Pell Lifetime Eligibility Used (LEU): The amount of Federal Pell Grant funds you may receive over your lifetime is limited to be the equivalent of six years.
 Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.